microsoft/coyote/docs/ref/Microsoft.Coyote.Runtime/Operation.md

 | static [TryReset](Operation/TryReset.md)(…) | Tries to reset the the operation with the specified id so that it can be reused.
 This is only allowed if the operation is already completed. |

 ## Remarks

 These methods are thread-safe and no-op unless the test engine is attached.

-These methods are thread-safe and no-op unless the test engine is attached.